Sakkendalen/Snack-Buddy/README.md

 # Snack-Buddy

-React native app where user can save what kind of snacks they
+React native app where user can save what kind of snacks they've bought

 ## Table of contents